 Cabin Lunch On Saturday

 Homemade mini pizza can be served using any type of bun or even a baguette.
-This is a great lunch option for people who only have a toaster oven to work with.
+This is a great lunch option for people who only have a toaster oven to work with at the lake.

 Cottage Supper On Saturday

 Hopefully the gang had a successful day fishing.
-If not, or you want to get a bit fancy for dinner then a stuffed pork tenderloin is a delicious and easy-to-prepare meal that you can cook in a simple toaster oven.
+If not, you want to have a good backup plan and maybe even get a bit fancy for dinner.
+A stuffed pork tenderloin is a delicious and easy-to-prepare meal that you can cook in a simple toaster oven.
 Serve it with mashed potatoes, gravy and a steamed veggie – asparagus is a perfect choice.
 You can even add a light summer salad.